-As you’ve been admiring all the fresh green growth in your yard this spring, perhaps you’ve noticed something else, too.
-Like excessive growth of a tree or shrub that you want to cut.
+As you’ve been admiring all the fresh green growth in your yard this spring, perhaps you’ve noticed something else, too, like excessive growth of a tree or shrub that you want to cut.

-Generally, the best time to prune most trees is when they’re leafless in winter.
-But as you know, with each rule of thumb, there are exceptions.
+Generally, the best time to prune most trees is when they’re dormant.
+But as you know, with each rule of thumb there are exceptions.

 Read on to learn more about spring tree pruning.